-After six months working from home… what’s keeping us busy?
+After a year working from home… what’s keeping us busy?

 At ADK Insights, we have always prided ourselves on our ability to get close to our clients and develop with them a really collaborative and fruitful partnership.
 We have long been used to sharing information, updating each other on the latest news and trends, and generating new approaches and solutions to meet the ever changing business challenges.
 It was true before COVID19, and it’s been essential during the whole lock-down experience.

 These have been challenging times for everyone with numerous new and unforeseen obstacles to negotiate.
 Here we explore what those obstacles are and how we have been keeping ourselves busy in tackling them.

 Like most of the business world, the majority of our clients has been working from home since the corona virus lock-down regulations came into force.
 Some have managed to work highly efficiently, as long as the work is within their department team.
 The challenge lies in the more cross-functional work which relies much more on interaction.
 Many clients claim that bumping into people in an office and having spontaneous discussions is important, and you don’t bump into people or get pulled into a meeting while it’s happening on Zoom.

 And yes – there are still many logistical issues – the attention span of online meetings can be limited, and there’s often less impact with an online presentation and less engagement when it comes to sharing new ideas.

 Also – let’s face it – for many, their best ideas come when they are thinking out loud and with others.
 There is really no substitute for that.
 Yes, efficiency comes as a great benefit, but it goes at the expense of thinking outside the box.